 Do not pry firebricks - they chip and crack easily.
-Remove the firebricks by lifting them out by the bottom edges.
+Remove the firebricks by lifting them out by the bottom edges as shown below (the photos do not show the side firebricks).
 Clean the firebox before replacing the firebricks.
+Note that there are nine firebricks, including the igniter firebrick.